Pupil video: Gravity

 The force of gravity

-Pupils learn Newton’s key ideas about gravity: that all objects pull on each other, the strength of this pull increases with mass, and it’s stronger when objects are closer.
-The video also connects Newton’s work to earlier discoveries by Galileo, including the idea that all objects fall at the same rate in the absence of air.
-Pupils explore how gravity affects everything – from falling apples to jumping, orbiting planets, and ocean tides – making this invisible force essential to life on Earth and beyond.
+Beginning with the famous story of Newton observing an apple falling and wondering why objects always fall toward the ground, Year 5 and 6 pupils learn about Newton’s key ideas: that all objects pull on each other, that the strength of this pull increases with mass and that it becomes stronger when objects are closer together.
+They explore how gravity affects everything from falling apples to jumping, from orbiting planets to ocean tides, making this invisible force essential to life on Earth and beyond.